mskl/docker-deep-learning/ORACLE.md

 git clone https://github.com/mskl/docker-deep-learning; sudo ./docker-deep-learning/setup.sh
 ```

-If you want to start using the service with this `docker-deep-learning` repo, follow with setup the variables in `.env` and clone your project there.
+Further tutorial is described in the [README.md](README.md) If you want to start using the service with this `docker-deep-learning` repo, follow with setup the variables in `.env` and clone your project there.
 To build and run the image type

 ```bash
 sudo make run